EmbeddedNim/picostdlib/README.md

 # Initialize a new project
 piconim init <project-name>

-# Run these commands from the project root.
+# Run the following commands from the project root.
-# If you don't specify a binary name, it will use all
+# If you don't specify a program name, it will use all
 # binaries specified in your Nimble file.
+You can specify multiple.

-# Run CMake, download Pico SDK from Github (if needed),
+# Run CMake configure, download Pico SDK from Github (if needed)
+nimble configure [program]

-# builds C/C++ files with Nim, runs CMake build/make
+# Builds C/C++ files with Nim, runs CMake build/make
-nimble build [optional binary name]
+nimble build [program]

-# Run the CMake clean target, cleans nimcache
+# Run the CMake clean target, and cleans nimcache
-nimble clean [optional binary name]
+nimble clean [program]

-# Clean build directories, cleans nimcache
+# Clean build directories, and cleans nimcache
-nimble distclean [optional binary name]
+nimble distclean [program]

+# Runs clean and then builds.
+nimble buildclean [program]

-# Builds and attempts to upload using picotool (installed separately)
+# Upload using picotool (installed separately)
+# Pass --build to run build task first.
+Add --clean to clean before building.
-nimble upload [optional binary name]
+nimble upload [program] [--build] [--clean]

 # Monitors the tty port using minicom (/dev/ttyACM0)
 nimble monitor